w-henderson/Stuart/README.md

 ### Installation

 Stuart is available as a pre-built binary for Windows and Linux.
 You can download the latest release from the [releases page](https://github.com/w-henderson/Stuart/releases).
 Alternatively, you can build the code from scratch using Rust's package manager, Cargo.
 To do this, clone the repository and run `cargo build --release`.
+Support for JavaScript plugins is disabled by default, so to enable it, enable the `js` feature.

 Stuart requires Git to be installed for many of its features to work.